-Trouble with succession planning is…
+The trouble with succession planning

-Silverfleet Capital Partners is an elegant example of this.
-“It has something to do with having been operating for such a long time,” says the firm’s newly appointed managing partner Gareth Whiley.
+Silverfleet Capital is an elegant example of this.
+“It has something to do with having been operating for such a long time,” says the firm’s newly appointed managing partner, Gareth Whiley.
 “It’s to do with our institutional heritage; we were originally part of Prudential.
 It is also linked to not having our name above the door; our culture has always been about the longevity of the firm.”

 Silverfleet completed its succession plan in April 2019, following an announcement in November 2018, with former managing partner Neil MacDougall taking on the new role of chair as Whiley took on management responsibility.

-“Neil and I have worked together for 20 years or so, and he didn’t think it would be appropriate to lead the next fundraise.
+“Neil and I have worked together for 20 years or so,” says Whiley, “and he didn’t think it would be appropriate to lead the next fundraise.
 In terms of good governance, it was time to think about who would take over.”

-According to Whiley, the subsequent discussions were open, taking into account major questions such as how it would work, how quickly it would happen, and potential co-managing options.
+According to Whiley, the subsequent discussions were open, taking into account such major questions as how it would work, how quickly it would happen and potential co-managing options.

 For Paris-based Activa Capital Partners, the situation was less clear and therefore lengthier.
-Following the raise of its third fund, the firm made a crucial step towards a potential plan, with management of the new fund’s operations to be led by Christophe Parier and Alexandre Masson.
+Following the raise of its third fund, the firm made a crucial step toward a potential plan, with management of the new fund’s operations to be led by Christophe Parier and Alexandre Masson.
 “The founding partners remained in charge for funds one and two, while we led all investments on fund three,” explains Parier.

 “By the time the succession discussions gained momentum, we had made five investments, there was serious value in the fund, and we were negotiating the fund’s remaining deals.
-We had looked after the operations and managed relationships with the portfolio companies as well, so it was the good timing to share our views on the firm’s future,” adds Masson.
+We had looked after the operations and managed relationships with the portfolio companies as well, so it was good timing to share our views on the firm’s future,” adds Masson.

 For a few months, discussions took place with the founding partners to negotiate who would do what and how.
-The result was for two of the founding partners — Michael Diehl and Philippe Latorre — to become senior advisors and sell their shares to Parier and Masson, while the other founding partner Charles Diehl moved to the role of chair.
+The result was for two of the founding partners — Michael Diehl and Philippe Latorre — to become senior advisors and sell their shares to Parier and Masson, while the other founding partner, Charles Diehl, moved to the role of chair.

 Both firms established open internal processes, whereby any team member wishing to take on leadership was able to put their name forward.
-And both GPs ensured fairness by putting plans forward to be voted on — first by the team itself, and once agreed upon, to LPs.
+And both GPs ensured fairness by putting plans forward to be voted on — first by the team itself and, once agreed upon, to LPs.

-Activa’s experience was similar.
-“We were very eager to do something smooth; something friendly, and be able to collectively stand in front of our LPs and make it clear that we’re doing this together,” says Parier.
+Activa’s experience was similar: “We were very eager to do something smooth, something friendly, and be able to collectively stand in front of our LPs and make it clear that we’re doing this together,” says Parier.

-For Activa, few people outside of the organisation knew about the process, let alone were asked for help.
-“We carefully looked at what was happening in other firms.
-We had some informal discussions with very close friends, where we sounded out ideas, but we decided to keep it internal,” says Parier.
+For Activa, few people outside the organization knew about the process, let alone were asked for help.
+“We carefully looked at what was happening in other firms,” says Parier.
+“We had some informal discussions with very close friends, where we sounded out ideas, but we decided to keep it internal.”

-For Silverfleet, some guidance was found close to home.
-“On a very informal basis, I checked in with CEOs and chairs of previous portfolio companies about their learnings.
-That was great, and brought about some excellent lessons, one of which is that succession is a chance for change; an opportunity to see if we can improve and be better,” says Whiley.
+Silverfleet found guidance close to home.
+“On a very informal basis, I checked in with CEOs and chairs of previous portfolio companies about their learnings,” says Whiley.
+“That was great, and it brought about some excellent lessons, one of which is that succession is a chance for change, an opportunity to see if we can improve and be better.”

-There was one other external party able to help Silverfleet: “For many years we had worked with a head-hunter who had carried out some psychological profiling with us.
-We spoke to him about if there were any risks.
-It was useful to speak to some third parties and ask if there was anything to watch out for; anything in our characters that might inadvertently come out,” adds Whiley.
+There was one other external party able to help Silverfleet: “For many years we had worked with a headhunter who had carried out some psychological profiling with us,” says Whiley.
+“We spoke to him about any risks.
+It was useful to speak to some third parties and ask if there was anything to watch out for, anything in our characters that might inadvertently come out.”